How do I find an attorney in my state?

 Check that your attorney is in good standing

-Some attorneys may also offer free services or charge a reduced fee.
+Some attorneys may offer free services or charge a reduced fee.
 There may also be legal aid offices or legal clinics in your area that will offer their services for free if you meet certain criteria.

 Still having trouble with a bank or credit union?